 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- Combine the egg whites with the final 1/4 cup of sugar in a heatproof mixing bowl.
+- Combine 2 large egg whites with the final 1/4 cup of sugar in a heatproof mixing bowl.
 Set the bowl over the pan of almost simmering water (don't allow the bottom of the bowl to touch the water) and heat to 160°F, stirring constantly.
 Remove the whites from the heat and whip until they are at full peak and completely cooled.

 - Heat the bloomed gelatin in the microwave in 10 second increments until it's hot to the touch.
 Working quickly, add a 1/2 cup of the mousse to the warmed gelatin.
 Whisk to combine.
 Pour the gelatin mixture back into the mousse.
 Immediately whisk until the mousse is smooth and the gelatin is evenly incorporated.
 Immediately fold the whites into the mousse.

 - Pipe or spoon the mousse into serving glasses while it's is still soft.
 Refrigerate until set.
+(See note)